-This means that hejhej so far has saved approximately 4124 kg of waste and gave these 4124 kg waste a new life in the form of a yoga mat.
+This means that hejhej has so far rescued about 7529 kg of waste and given these 7529 kg of waste a new life in the form of a yoga mat.

-Yet hejhej’s ecological impact is not only about upcycling waste right now, as it also has an impact in the future.
+Yet hejhej’s ecological impact is not only about upcycling waste right now, but it also has an impact in the future.
 Existing yoga mats so far are not recyclable, so basically EVERY yoga mat on the market will end up as waste.
 That’s just crazy!
 The good news is that our hejhej-mats won’t end up as waste.
 They are 100% recyclable and our closed-loop business model allows them to also really be recycled.
-They are not only recyclable in theory.
-We will take back hejhej-mats that have reached the end of its lifespan, will recycle them and will use the material for new yoga mats.
-So basically, the 4124 kg of waste we saved will be saved in the future again since your hejhej-mat won’t end up as waste.
+They are not only recyclable in theory, but we will take back hejhej-mats that have reached the end of its lifespan, will recycle them and will use the material for new yoga mats.
+So the 7529 kg of rubbish we saved will be saved again in the future as your hejhej-mat will not end up as waste.

 One really exciting other aspect is that we have inspired more companies to question their dealing with waste.
 One foaming company, for example, contacted us since they read about our business and noticed that they so far throw away all its foaming waste.
 We were really happy about that since this proves to us that we offer a waste solution to other companies.
 We are currently testing the way of cooperation here and maybe these off-cuts of this company will get a new life as a hejhej-mat as well.